redkubes/workshops/02-netpols/README.md

 12. In the otomi-console, click on the `redis-leader` service.

 13. Under `Network policies`, select `Allow selected` and click `add item`.
-Add the following 2 items and Submit:
+Add the following 2 items and submit:

 | Team name   | Service Name |
 | ----------- | ------------ |